Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 - User Story 8.2: As a regular user I can click on the read more button on the Blog page, I will be navigated to the blog item with a blog item image, content and any comments will be displayed
 - User Story 8.3: As a regular user I can add a comment to a "blog" item
 - User Story 8.4: As a regular user I can delete a comment that I had originally added on a "blog item"
-- User Story 8.5: As an admin user I can delete a comment on a blog item, even if I did not add the comment
-- User Story 8.6: As a regular user who has not registered or logged into the website, I cannot add a comment to a "blog item"
+- User Story 8.5: As a regular user who has not registered or logged into the website, I cannot add a comment to a "blog item"

 #### User Stories Steps 10
 1. As a regular user click on the Blog page